Willie169/Android-Non-Root/README.md

 ### Use SD Maid SE with Shizuku

 * Setup Shizuku.
-For people who are new to it, please refer to the tutorial for it in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
+For people who are new to it, please refer to [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
 The part about using SystemUI Tuner to enable ADB persistently in order to keep Shizuku running when Developer Options is turned off isn’t necessary here but recommended if you want to keep SD Maid SE using Shizuku.
 * Give consent for SD Maid SE to use Shizuku inside SD Maid SE, you can use it to enable/disable SD Maid SE’s use of Shizuku.
 * After giving consent, a Grant access dialog from Shizuku should show.
 * Confirm the dialog.